 Q: Are there crypto podcasts for developers?

 A: Yes.
 Epicenter is the deepest technical show and still publishes weekly.
-The Delphi Podcast mixes technical and investment angles, and Lightspeed covers Solana engineering trade-offs.
+0xResearch and The Delphi Podcast mix technical and investment angles, and Lightspeed covers Solana engineering trade-offs.
 Builders evaluating onchain infrastructure should pair these with the stablecoin tools for developers comparison.

 Q: How often should I listen to stay current?